Sarus crane: Taxonomy

 Edward Blyth published a monograph on the cranes in 1881, in which he considered the "sarus crane" of India to be made up of two species, Grus collaris and Grus antigone.
 Most modern authors recognize one species with three disjunct populations that are sometimes treated as subspecies, although the status of one extinct population from the Philippines is uncertain.
 The sarus cranes in India (referred to as A. a. antigone) are the largest, and in Myanmar to the east are replaced by a population that extends into Southeast Asia (referred to as A. a. sharpii).
-Sarus cranes from the Indian subcontinent are differentiated from the south-eastern population by the white collar below their bare head and upper neck, and their white tertiary remiges.
+Sarus cranes from the Indian subcontinent are differentiated from the south-eastern population by the white collar below their bare head and upper neck, and their white tertiary flight feathers.
 The population in Australia (initially placed in A. a. sharpii (sometimes spelt sharpei but amended to conform to the rules of Latin grammar) was separated and named A. a. gilliae, sometimes spelt gillae or gillii), prior to a genetic analysis.
 A 2005 genetic analysis suggests that these three populations are representatives of a formerly continuous population that varied clinally.
-The Australian subspecies was designated only in 1988, with the species itself first noticed in Australia in 1966 and regarded as a recent immigrant.
-Native Australians, however, differentiated between the sarus and the brolga, calling the sarus "the crane that dips its head in blood.”
+The Australian subspecies was designated only in 1988, with the species itself was first noticed in Australia in 1966 and regarded as a recent immigrant.
+Native Australians, however, differentiated between the sarus and the brolga, calling the sarus "the crane that dips its head in blood."
 Sarus cranes of the Australian population are similar to those in Southeast Asia in having no white on the neck and tertiary remiges, but are distinguished by a larger grey patch of ear coverts.
 The Australian population shows the most recent divergence from the ancestral form with an estimated 3000 generations of breeding within Australia.
 An additional subspecies, A. a. luzonica, was suggested for the population — now extinct — in the Philippines.
 No distinctive characteristic is known of this disappeared population.

 Analysis of mitochondrial DNA from a limited number of specimens suggests that gene flow occurred within the continental Asian populations until the 20th-century reductions in range, and that Australia was colonized only in the Late Pleistocene, some 35,000 years ago.
-This has been corroborated by nDNA microsatellite analyses on a large and widely distributed set of individuals in the sample.
+This has been corroborated by DNA microsatellite analyses on a large and widely distributed set of individuals in the sample.
 This study suggests further that the Australian population shows low genetic variability.
 As there exists the possibility of (limited) hybridization with the genetically distinct brolga, the Australian sarus crane can be expected to be an incipient species.

-The common name sarus is from the Hindi name (sāras) for the species.
+The common name 'sarus' is from the Hindi name (sāras) for the species.
 The Hindi word is derived from the Sanskrit word sarasa for the "lake bird", (sometimes corrupted to sārhans).
 British soldiers in colonial India who hunted the birds corrupted the name to serious or even cyrus.